erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-The performance with such a cache was as fast as the BIF, but introduced problems such as that you would have to decide on a cache size, the application would have to keep the cache on the heap, and when generating in a range the application would have to know in advance the range for the whole cache.
+The performance with such a cache was as fast as the BIF, but introduced problems such as that you would have to decide on a cache size, the application would have to keep the cache on the heap, and when generating in a number range the application would have to know in generate numbers in the same range for the whole cache.

 A NIF could like a BIF also achieve good performance on a 32-bit system, with the same open question &mdash; platform independent numbers or performance?